passbolt/passbolt_help/_posts/hosting/update/2021-02-08-hosting-update-install-scripts.md

 ---
-title: Update for Centos 7
+title: Update passbolt on Centos 7
 date: 2021-02-08 00:00:00 Z
 description: How to update passbolt on your server.
 card_teaser: Guide for instances installed using install scripts.